Tigmamanukan: Possible species

 While the name "tigmamanukan" is no longer used today, some early western explorers say that the specific bird referred to by the name is a fairy bluebird (genus Irena and family Irenidae).
 One explorer specifically identified the Asian fairy bluebird (Irena puella turcosa) while another specifically identified the Philippine fairy bluebird (Irena cyanogastra).
 In any case, most of the sources which describe the tigmamanukan agree that it is distinguished by a "blue" color.
-In a study confirmed by the IUCN in 2017, it noted that the Philippines has two Irena species, namely, the Philippine fairy-bluebird (Irena cyanogastra) which naturally lives in the Luzon and Mindanao faunal regions, and the Palawan fairy-bluebird (Irena tweeddalii) which naturally lives in the Palawan faunal region and was confirmed to be a separate species from the Asian fairy-bluebird (Irena puella) in 2017.
+In a study confirmed by the IUCN in 2017, it noted that the Philippines has two Irena species: the Philippine fairy-bluebird (Irena cyanogastra), found in the Luzon and Mindanao faunal regions; and the Palawan fairy-bluebird (Irena tweeddalii), which lives in the Palawan faunal region and was confirmed to be a separate species from the Asian fairy-bluebird (Irena puella) in 2017.
 The Visayas faunal region and Mindoro faunal region are not known to have populations of any Irena species.